aplteam/Cider/docs/Cider-User-Guide.md

 ## What is Cider for?

-In this document we use the word "project" for an application or a tool that consists not only of what is  finally delivered, like an Installer EXE under Windows or a Tatin package or a workspace or whatnot, but also of stuff that is required only during development, like test cases and test data, tools, helpers and similar stuff.
+In this document, we use the word "project" for an application or a tool that consists not only of what is finally delivered, like an Installer EXE under Windows or a Tatin package or a workspace or whatnot, but also of stuff that is required only during development, like test cases and test data, tools, helpers etc.

 While LINK is perfect for bringing stuff into the workspace, putting together an environment in which development can take place requires more than just that.
-There is something missing...
+Something is missing...

-I> Note that in this document names stemming from the Cider configuration file are shown `like this`.

 ## The solution